Graph-Fraudster: Adversarial Attacks on Graph Neural Network Based Vertical Federated Learning: Methodology

 \subsection{Problem Definition}

-\textbf{Definition 1: Adversarial attack on GNN model.} For node classification, the goal of the attacker is to mislead the target GNN model output wrong label of the node fed in by adding small perturbations.
-As a result, the GNN model will extract low quality node embeddings, leading to wrong prediction.
-More generally, let $G=(V, E)$ represents a graph, and $f_\theta(\cdot)$ represents a GNN model. $A$ is the adjacency matrix of $G$ and $X$ is node features.
-The adversarial attack on GNN model can be depicted as,
+\textbf{Definition 1: Adversarial attack on GNN model.} For node classification, the attacker is aiming to mislead the target GNN model to output the expected label of the adversarial example, which is carefully crafted with imperceptible perturbations (e.g., rewiring edges, fake nodes) on the benign one.
+As expected, fed by the adversarial example, the GNN model will extract low quality node embeddings, leading to the wrong prediction.
+Specifically, $G=(V, E)$ represents a graph and $f_\theta(\cdot)$ represents a GNN model.
+Denote $A$ and $X$ as the adjacency matrix of $G$ and node features, respectively.
+The adversarial attack on GNN model can be formalized as,

-where $\hat{A}$ is perturbed adjacency, $\hat{X}$ is perturbed node features. ${v}_{t}$ represents the target node and ${y}_{t}$ is its label.
+where $\hat{A}$ represents the perturbed adjacency, $\hat{X}$ expresses the perturbed node features. ${v}_{t}$ represents the target node and ${y}_{t}$ is the ground truth of ${v}_{t}$.
 The parameters of GNN model $\theta$ are trained with labeled node sets ${V}_{L}$, resulting ${\theta }^{*}$.
 Note that, the attacker can manipulate edges and node features respectively, or both.
-There is research that shows that modifying edges is more effective than modifying node features~\cite{wu2019adversarial}.
-Thus, in this paper, we only consider injecting perturbations into graph by adding/deleting edges.
+The research shows that modifying edges is more effective than modifying node features~\cite{wu2019adversarial}.
+Thus, only adding/deleting edges is considered as perturbations in this work.

+\textbf{Definition 2: Adversarial attack on GVFL.} In GVFL, each client trains a local GNN model with its private data, and updates the embedding for the aggregation of the server.
+The attacker's goal is to disrupt the local embeddings, causing the server model to produce wrong predictions.
+Fig. \ref{fig:VFL} is a schematic diagram of the forward propagation for GVFL.

-\textbf{Definition 2: Adversarial attack on GVFL.} As shown in Figure~\ref{fig:VFL}, different from a centralized GNN model, GVFL combines the local node embeddings and treats them as global node embeddings.
-In this paper, concatenating the local node embeddings is used as our combination strategy:
+In this paper, concatenating the local node embeddings is used as the combination strategy: